thereidfleish/myace/backend/README.md

 **GET api/user/{user_id}/buckets/**

 This route gets all the buckets for a given user id.
+If there are no uploads in a bucket, `last_modified` will be omitted.

 Request: N/A